darkarp/malkit/README.md

     - `python malkit.py build_listener -p 444`
     - This is the listener for the malware
     - While in the shell, you can use the `list` command to see active sessions.
-    - You can interact with a session by using the command: `interact::SESSION_NUMBER` where `SESSION_NUMBER` is the number of the session yo want to connect with.
+    - You can interact with a session by using the command: `interact::SESSION_NUMBER` where `SESSION_NUMBER` is the number of the session you want to connect with.
     - To go back into listener mode after interacting with a session, use the command `<bg` or `<background`
     - Other commands while interacting have been added but still experimental:
       - `<download` - Downloads a file from the server